 Regulation of desmosomal cell adhesion in primary human keratinocytes

 Using the pathologic anti-desmoglein monoclonal antibodies we have isolated from pemphigus patients, our laboratory has also elucidated the cell regulatory pathways in primary human keratinocytes that promote desmosome adhesion.
 We have shown that the p38 MAPK/MK2 axis governs keratinocyte desmosomal adhesion and that inhibition of this pathway can ameliorate pemphigus skin blistering.
 We identified STAT3 as a key regulator of desmoglein 3 transcription in keratinocytes, which contributes to the rapid therapeutic effect of corticosteroids in pemphigus and may explain the loss of desmoglein 3 expression in advanced head and neck squamous cell cancers.
-In addition to providing insight into desmosome biology, these studies have identified adjunctive treatments to block end-organ damage caused by pemphigus autoantibodies.
+In addition to providing insight into desmosome biology, these studies have identified adjunctive treatment strategies to block end-organ damage caused by pemphigus autoantibodies.

 Ultimately, a better understanding of the shared structural elements of pemphigus B cell repertoires can lead to better targeted therapies for disease.
 Current methods for treating autoimmunity require general immune suppression to reduce antibody production, but this approach impairs protective immune responses, which can lead to potentially fatal infections and secondary cancers.
 We described a novel method for re-engineering chimeric antigen receptor T cells, which have led to lasting remissions of B cell-mediated cancers, for targeted immunotherapy of B cell-mediated autoimmune diseases such as pemphigus vulgaris.
 By using the pemphigus autoantigen desmoglein 3 as the extracellular domain of a chimeric autoantibody receptor (CAAR), we can direct a patient’s T cells to specifically seek out and kill the pemphigus-specific B cells, while sparing the good immune cells that protect from infection.
 We published initial proof-of-concept for the CAAR approach (Ellebrecht et al, Science 2016) as well as the definitive preclinical studies that enabled an Investigational New Drug application for DSG3-CAART (Lee et al, JCI 2020), which is currently being evaluated in a phase 1 clinical trial (NCT04422912).
 Additional projects in the laboratory are examining the comparative immunology of canine and human cellular immunotherapies and extending the CAAR concept to other B cell-mediated diseases, including myasthenia gravis and membranous nephropathy.